 Have you completed your graduate degree in a specialized field that requires theoretical or technical expertise and you long to make significant contributions within your field in the United States?

-Have you been fortunate enough to become a prominent, international fashion model and have been offered a modelling position in the United States?
+Have you been fortunate enough to become a prominent, international fashion model and have been offered a modeling position in the United States?

 We have provided a synopsis of the H visas for you, including some of the questions and answers you may want to know before applying.